 Independent steering.
 You steer the bike, not the kids.

 But, the word 'safe' needs unpacking.
 By 'safety' we mean maximum stability and maximum handling.
 Any bike riding in the city needs to be stable yet also handle high-contingency situations with an agility that doesn't compromise stability.
-Nihola is the only cargo bike that successfully accomplishes this.
-On a Nihola, only the front wheels steer the bike, not the whole box.
-The steering feels light, requires no 'swings' of the body, and has a tight steering-arc so you can handle the tight ninety degree corners of a city safely.
+Nihola is the only cargo bike that successfully accomplishes both.
+On a Nihola, only the front wheels steer the bike, not the whole box (just like a car!).
+The steering feels light, requires no 'swings' of the box or body, and has a tight steering-arc so you can handle the tight ninety degree corners of a city safely.
 Like all other city bikes we sell, the frame is powder coated with a rust-resistant primer to make it a four-season bike and the gears and brakes are all internal to decrease maintenance.

 The other concern with safety is for the precious cargo itself.
 All cargo bikes uses some sort of impact-resistant shield that protects the children in case of an accident.
 Traditionally, this material was wood, as seen today on bikes like Babboe, Van Andel and many (mostly Dutch) others.
 Nihola was the first cargo bike company to move away from wood by using Lexan plastic, the same stuff used in hockey rinks to sustain massive body checks.
 This lowers the Nihola's weight without compromising cargo safety.
 Most three-wheeled cargo bikes weigh in excess of 130lbs, whereas a Nihola Family comes in at a mere 70lb, a 45% weigh reduction.
 That's a huge advantage if you have any hills or are going longer distances.

 FOUR SEASON RIDEABILITY (OR STORABILITY).

 Made for winters on the Baltic Sea or Lake Ontario